EverAzureRest/aci-pipelines-agent-windows/README.md

 ## About

-This project will build a docker container for an Azure Pipelines Windows Agent which can be deployed to Azure Container Instances in a private VNET using the provided template.
+This project will build a docker container for an Azure Pipelines Windows Agent.
+Once Azure Container Instances have Windows support in a private VNET, the agent can be deployed using the provided template.

 ## How to use